-I have been tasting and drinking Susanna’s wines for about three years now and think they are terrific.
+I have been tasting and drinking Susanna’s wines for about nine years now and think they are terrific.
 My favorite is her Vin Santo.
-We just opened a bottle of the 1999 at dinner on Friday.
-It didn’t disappoint and was filled with dried nuts, honey and caramel.
-I am in the mood for Susanna’s Vin Santo at the end of a meal.
-Many people tasted her wine during the Grand Tasting on Friday so I think that someone else can give more extensive tasting notes on her wines.
-Instead, I wanted to share a conversation that we had about Vino Nobile di Montepulciano.
+I wanted to share a conversation that we had about Vino Nobile di Montepulciano.

 Wine has been made in Montepulciano for 2500 years starting with the Etruscan King Porsenna.
 Throughout the centuries it has been a favorite of illustrious men including two American statesmen, Thomas Jefferson and Vian Buren.